mrjcleaver/claude-code-flow/README.md

 ./claude-flow swarm "Build a REST API" --strategy development --monitor  # Swarm coordination
 ```

-# Add this to your shell or ~/.bashrc
+# Add this to your shell or ~/.bashrc to ease access to the wrapper
 alias claude-flow=$PWD/claude-flow

 ```bash